Liam Bridcutt: Brighton & Hove Albion

 On 28 August 2010, Bridcutt signed a five-month contract with League One side Brighton & Hove Albion.
 On 5 November 2010, he signed a contract extension until the end of the season after impressing Gus Poyet especially against Plymouth Argyle and Peterborough United.
 Bridcutt scored his first goal in Albion colours in stoppage time of their 4–3 win over Carlisle United.
 He followed this up with one of the goals in the 4–3 victory against Dagenham & Redbridge which led to Brighton's promotion to the Championship.

 Bridcutt's consistent performances in the 2011–12 Championship campaign earned him Brighton's Player of the Season award.
-Bridcutt's performances in the following 2012–13 Championship campaign earned him his second successive Player of the Season award, becoming the first Brighton player to achieve back-to-back Player of the Season awards since Bobby Zamora.
+Bridcutt's performances in the following 2012–13 Championship campaign earned him his second successive Player of the Season award.

 Sunderland

 On 30 January 2014, after weeks of speculation and a transfer request which was subsequently rejected by Brighton, Bridcutt signed a three-and-a-half-year deal with Sunderland, reuniting him with former Brighton head coach Gus Poyet.

 Bridcutt signed for an undisclosed fee, believed to be between £3 million and £4 million, and made his Sunderland début in the Tyne–Wear derby in a 3–0 victory over Newcastle United at St James' Park on 1 February.